jrpespinas/kumot-coding-challenge/README.md

 ## Problem Statement

-Golang project that has an API endpoint that takes a list of github usernames (up to a max of 10 names) and returns to the user a list of basic information for those users including:
+Develop a golang project that has an API endpoint that takes a list of github usernames (up to a max of 10 names) and returns to the user a list of basic information for those users including: